e-j-w/G4TIP/README.md

 **This branch is only compatible with GEANT4 version 11.x.
 For GEANT4 version 10.x, see the [Geant4.10](https://github.com/e-j-w/G4TIP/tree/Geant4.10) branch.**

 The current version of the code has been tested on Arch Linux, as of September 2023.
 Previous versions have been tested on Ubuntu 14.04/16.04/20.04 and CentOS 7, but compatibility with these distros is not guaranteed.
-Check the   If you're on a non-Linux platform: good luck!
+If you're on a non-Linux platform: good luck!

 Follow the instructions below to set up the required dependencies.